sanzida-a/compiler-design-projects/README.md

 # Compiler
-Contain codes that were completed due to compile course.
+Contain codes that were completed in compiler course.